Life giving resources. Faithfully delivered.

 Advent Sunday falls on the fourth Sunday before Christmas.
 The date varies each year but it is always between 27th November and 3rd December.
 For many churches, this is an opportunity to pause and reflect as the first of the advent candles are lit.

-Different Christian traditions give the advent candles different names and use them to represent different biblical themes but in the most popular traditions, the first candle is referred to as the prophecy candle to symbolise the Hope of a Messiah proclaimed by the Old Testament prophets like Isaiah.
+Different Christian traditions give the advent candles different names and use them to represent different biblical themes but in the most popular traditions the names are:

 Alternatively, the scheme that accords best with the Common Worship Principle Service Lectionary is: